-Pilates coincided really nice with my dance training at the time, but what made fall in love with it the most, was the fact that every time I came to a class, the expectation was always that it was me for ME!
+Pilates coincided really nicely with my dance training at the time, but what made me fall in love with it the most was the fact that every time I came to a class, the expectation was always that it was me for ME.
 No one else.
-And if I knew if I could make others feel like that, it would be such an honor!
+And I knew that if I could make others feel like that, it would be such an honour!

 How would you describe Pilates in three words?